 the rescue is run from home, so my family of 3 children, cats and dogs, may well be heard and occasionally seen from our bonding quarters.
 Everyone of course is completely rabbit savvy, but we understand for some rabbits this may be a little too stressful.

 If none of your rabbits have been adopted from us, please take a look at Heather's page at Bunny Jackpot Boarding in Bath.
-She is happy to either answer bonding questions over the phone or take them in to bond
+She is happy to either answer bonding questions over the phone or take them in to bond at her house.

 Why do animals need bonding?
 Don't they need friends?